finos/spring-bot/entity-json/README.md

 # What This Is

-`symphony-java-client-entity-json` is a utility that helps you serialize/deserialize JSON in a format suitable for the JSON `data` payload of a Symphony Message, using [Jackson](https://github.com/FasterXML/jackson).
+`entity-json` is a utility that helps you serialize/deserialize JSON in a format suitable for the JSON `data` payload of a Symphony Message, using [Jackson](https://github.com/FasterXML/jackson).

 This data payload is used in a variety of ways in Symphony, such as: